Adopt-a-Soldier Platoon, Inc.

 Active Adoptee Units

-Walter Reed AMC
+Walter Reed NMMC

 Craig Hospital in AFG